 Located within the curvilinear frame of the original design of the Park Drive at the north end of Central Park, the project proposes to replace the aging and flood-prone existing recreational structure with a new swimming and skating experience that is seamlessly integrated into the Park’s landmarked landscape.

 Inspired by the visionary design of Frederick Law Olmsted and Calvert Vaux, and keeping in line with the Park’s tradition of building that fuses architecture and landscape (as in Bethesda Terrace), the new facility will be built into the topography of the site along its eastern slope.
 The park landscape and paths extend across the roof of the new building, effectively covering the entire facility.
-This green roof will include public space for gathering as well as amenities, staff, and mechanical spaces that support the operations of the pool and rink.
-Built in such a way, this rooftop area creates an exterior overlook with views of the park and the pool and rink below.
+This green roof will include public space for gathering as well as amenities, staff, and mechanical spaces that support the operations of the rink and pool.
+Built in such a way, this rooftop area creates an exterior overlook with views of the park and the rink and pool below.

 The light-filled gathering space below opens onto the deck of the pool.
 During the summer season, large floor-to-ceiling glass doors punctuated by slender wood columns along the entire length of the space open up to create a shaded area (a covered porch, in effect).
 Amenities are located behind a curved wall made of locally quarried stone washed by daylight from a skylight above.
 These amenities include changing and locker rooms, rentals, and concessions, as well as public restrooms.
 The building will be open to the public year-round.